Salteñas

 Variations

 Salteña de Pollo (chicken instead of beef).
 Salteña de Carne (beef, the classic).
-Salteña Picante (spicier, with extra aji rojo).
-Tucumana (Bolivian fried empanada cousin, smaller and not as juicy).
-Llajwa-spiced version (with native Bolivian chili-tomato salsa).
+Salteña Picante (spicier, with extra ají rojo).
+Tucumana (a fried Bolivian empanada cousin, smaller and not as juicy).
+A llajwa-spiced version, served with Bolivia's native chili-tomato salsa.

 On the Palate